What Is SSH (Secure Shell)? Meaning, Working, Benefits, and Limitations

 In simpler terms, SSH creates a secure channel where users can send commands and data without the risk of interception, manipulation, or eavesdropping.

-- Password-based authentication – The most straightforward method, but often less secure since weak or reused passwords can be brute-forced.
+Password-based authentication is the easiest yet least secure since weak or overused passwords can be brute-forced.

-- Public-key authentication – A more secure method that uses a private key (stored securely on the client) and a public key (stored on the server).
-Only the rightful user holding the private key can gain access.
+Public-key authentication is a safer way to do things that employs a private key saved on the client and a public key stored on the server.
+Only the person who has the private key can get in.

 2) Encryption

-This means that sensitive credentials, medical records, financial transactions, or intellectual property shared over SSH connections remain confidential, aligning with Cyber Compliance Solutions and CIS Controls.
+SSH connections keep passwords, medical records, financial transactions, and intellectual property safe, in line with Cyber Compliance Solutions and CIS Controls.

 3) Integrity